Switzerland Population 2018

 Switzerland Population Density

-For every square mile of Swiss territory, there is an average of 196 people per square kilometre.
-This converts to 508.2 per square mile and makes Switzerland the 65th most densely populated country on the planet.
+For every square mile of Swiss territory, there is an average of 206 people per square kilometre.
+This makes Switzerland the 67th most densely populated country on the planet as of 2018.

-Switzerland’s numerous borders with other countries mean that there is a wide range of influences here.
-The country has four official languages and it is claimed that 22% of the population is comprised of foreign workers and temporary outside residents.
+Switzerland’s numerous borders with other countries mean that there is a wide range of exterior influences at play here.
+These boundaries include Italy (698 km of border), France (525 km of border), Germany (348 km of border), Austria (158 km of border), and Liechtenstein (41 kn of border) The country has four official languages (including Swiss German, French, Italian, and Romansch) and it is claimed that 22% of the population is comprised of foreign workers and temporary outside residents.

 A significant proportion of that figure of 22% comes from Italy whilst there is also a strong German community within Switzerland itself.